Always a nice surprise when Alamy sell my images to the national press…

 Pixel Peepers’ Notes & Newbie Hints & Tips:

-This is a simple “point and shoot” shot in natural light.
-Slightly overcast.
+About the image: This is a simple “point and shoot” shot in natural light.
+Slightly overcast sky.
 No lights.
 But, don’t be fooled by the athletic look to the shot.
 There is around an hour’s make up to her face and décolletage.
-We styled it the look to be “authentic” and not pristine.
-I guess that’s why the Times chose it?
+We styled and shot it to look “authentic” and not pristine.
+I guess that’s why the Sunday Times chose it?

-Some friendly advice to Newbie Sony Shooters: Once again, don’t let the dissenters on the Sony Groups tell you the Sony FE 85mm f1.4GM Lens has slow auto focus.
-None of the Sony lenses has slow AF.
-The latest lenses, like the Sony FE 135mm GM Lens have new motors for an even faster AF, but no Sony lens is a slouch!
+Some friendly advice to newbie shooters: Don’t let the dissenters on the FB Groups tell you the Sony FE 85mm f1.4GM Lens has slow auto focus.
+This is received wisdom that swirls around and around gaining traction.
+None of the Sony FE lenses has slow AF.
+The latest lenses, like the Sony FE 135mm GM lens have new motors for an even faster AF, this is true, but no Sony FE lens is a slouch!
 This is shot with EyeAF in AF-C Mode.
 I have programmed the lens button to EyeAF.
-This effectively means, as long as I have my finger on that button the camera continues to track and focus.
+This effectively means, as long as I have my finger on that button, the camera continues to track and focus.
 In this sequence (in fact, she climbed the hill 3 times) it nailed the focus on around 45 shots.
 If you don’t have a lens with the focus button you can still use this technique by using the Back Button Focussing on your camera body.
 Here’s a video from Mark Galer about setting this up.

 Cody jogging screen grab – follow my photography page on facebook

 On shots like this, movement is good.
 Freezing the action is not always desirable.
 This is not a bird in flight.
+If you are from the UK there’s a joke from the 1970s in there somewhere ).
 With lifestyle images some movement can give both flair, and energy to a shot.
-Other Auto focus technicalities to bear in mind are: The auto focus is having to work really hard to keep this sharp.
+Other auto focus technicalities to bear in mind are: The auto focus is having to work really hard to keep this sharp.
 She is running at full tilt, and I am walking backwards as she approaches.
 In addition to this I am panning right to left, as she passes me.
 All of this with a lens setting of f2.8!

 Note: The depth of field calculator on my smartphone says that it has to find focus within a 26cm (10in) range.
 Note that there’s more movement in the hair that the face as it whips around.